 Users Guide for Luminar Moldable Sheet (RS-DD)

-RS-DD may be cut with a utility or exacto knife either wet or dry; although cutting is generally easier when the material is wet.
+Luminar Moldable Sheet may be cut using a utility of an X-Acto knife when wet or dry, although cutting is generally easier when the material is wet.

-After the desired shape is cut, the RS-DD is ready to immerse in water.
-Use a shallow tray and warm water.
-The piece should be fully submerged.
-The table below gives soak times for the different thickness of RS-DD.
+After the desired shape is cut, the Luminar Moldable Sheet is ready to bet wet with water.
+Fill a shallow tray with warm water and immerse your sheet completely.
+The sheet should be fully submerged.
+The table below describes the soak times for sheets of each thickness:

-Test for flexibility.
+After the sheet is wet test it for flexibility.
 The moistened sheet should feel like wet leather.
-If sheet is not flexible enough, apply more water.
-If sheet is overly moist, blot up excess water with a paper towel.
+If the sheet is not flexible enough, apply more water.
+If the sheet is overly moist blot excess water with a paper towel.
 Any unused wet sheet can be dried and stored flat for re-use.

-RS-DD will bond quite firmly to most any surface even glass.
-To assure easy removal from the pattern, a very thin coat of “Vaseline” should be applied.
-Once the RS-DD is laid on the pat- tern, it must be held firmly against it in order to accurately replicate its contours.
-Clothespins around the edges generally work well to hold the RS-DD in place.
+Luminar Moldable Sheet will bond quite firmly to any surface, even glass.
+To assure easy removal from a pattern, a very thin coat of petroleum jelly should be applied to the pattern.
+Once the sheet is laid on the pattern it must be held firmly in order to accurately replicate the contours of the model.
+Clothespins are helpful for holding sheet in place while it dried on the pattern.

 PREPARING TO FIRE:

-Prior to firing, it is often desirable to finish the surface of the RS-DD mold.
+Prior to firing, finishing can be done on the mold.
 This is easily done using a damp cellulose sponge or finger.
-The RS-DD surface maybe burnished with either of these until it shines.
-If the mold is to be used for fusing, give it a coat of ZIRCAR Alumina Rigidizer/Hardener to avoid sticking.
+The Luminar Moldable Sheet surface may be burnished until it shines.
+If the mold is to be used for fusing, apply a coat of Luminar Alumina Coat to avoid sticking.
 This step must be repeated each time the mold is fired for fusing.

-No special precautions are necessary to fire an RS-DD mold.
-As mentioned, the firing can proceed at very rapid rates with no difficulty.
+No special precautions are necessary to fire a Luminar Moldable Sheet mold.
+As mentioned previously, the firing process can proceed at very rapid rates with no difficulty.
 However, in the event that the glass is fairly heavy, it will be desirable to pre-fire the mold.
-This will develop its ceramic strength before it is loaded with glass, thus reducing the possibility of firing some defor- mity as a result of the weight.
-Once an RS-DD mold is fired, it can be wetted and shaped again.
+This step will allow the sheet to develop its ceramic strength before it is loaded with glass.